 Appalachian Youth Chorale

-The Appalachian Youth Chorale is a choral ensemble consisting of 12 weekly group sessions and occasional sessions for individual students.
+The Appalachian Youth Chorale is a choral ensemble consisting of 10 weekly group sessions.
 We will work on confidence while singing alone and in a group, explore and learn songs from a variety of cultures and genres, and culminate the session with a final sharing for the class - all in a fun and engaging environment.

 - Age: 7-14 (students age 15-18 may join as High School Mentors)

 - No prior singing experience is necessary.

 - Instructor: Brandon Winbush with collaborative pianist Elizabeth Salter

 - Price: Regular price is $250, but need-based scholarship optionscan be selected in registration (partial or full scholarships).

 - See "Payment and Scholarships" below for more information.

 - Times: 5:00-5:45pm on Tuesdays.
 Class will meet 10 times from February 14 through May 2 (no class on March 14 or April 11).